microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraUserPassword.md

 ```

 ### -ForceChangePasswordNextLogin
-Forces a user to change their password during their next log in.
+Forces a user to change their password during their next sign in.

 ```yaml
 Type: Boolean